Personal injury questions

 When third party liability is established, your solicitor will have to prove the value of your claim by obtaining independent medical evidence to substantiate the nature and extent of your injuries and the effect they will have on you in the future.
-He will also need to gather information about your financial losses and expenses.
-A 'Schedule of Financial Losses and Expenses' is produced to prove these losses and show the Court they are reasonable.
+They will also need to gather information about your financial losses and expenses.

 Why should I choose The Claim Solicitors?

-You are of course free to make your own case for compensation to the Court.
-This would involve you funding your claim and paying for costs such as, medical examinations, police reports and barrister's fees up-front, then claiming these costs back from the third party if you win your case.
-The law relating to personal injury is complicated and ever-changing and each case brings its own individual circumstances.
+The law relating to personal injury is complicated and ever-changing, and each case brings its own individual circumstances.
 Your claim will invariably be against an insurance company who will be experienced in defending themselves against claims such as yours and will have the resources to defend themselves.
 As that's the case, it is vital that an expert solicitor deal with your claim on your behalf, if you want to ensure that you get the best compensation possible.

 If you appoint The Claim Solicitors to handle your claim, we will appoint an expert solicitor that specialises in the particular area of law relevant to your case.
-You will have the best possible representation to get you the compensation you deserve and it will not cost you a penny.
+You will have the best possible representation to get you the compensation you deserve.

 What can I claim for?